Wind wave model: Other models

 Wind wave forecasts are issued regionally by Environment Canada.

-Regional wave predictions are also produced by universities, such as Texas A&M University’s use of the SWAN model (developed by Delft University of Technology) to forecast waves in the Gulf of Mexico.
+Regional wave predictions are also produced by universities, such as Texas A&M University's use of the SWAN model (developed by Delft University of Technology) to forecast waves in the Gulf of Mexico.

 Another model, CCHE2D-COAST is a processes-based integrated model which is capable of simulating coastal processes in different coasts with complex shorelines such as irregular wave deformation from offshore to onshore, nearshore currents induced by radiation stresses, wave set-up, wave set-down, sediment transport, and seabed morphological changes.

 Other wind wave models include the U.S. Navy Standard Surf Model (NSSM).

+The formulae of Bretschneider, Wilson, and Young & Verhagen

+For determining wave growth in deep waters subjected to prolonged fetch, the basic formula set is: